shrideio/shoebox/README.md

 [Cloudflare](https://www.cloudflare.com/) is used as the default DNS provider for this setup.
 It provides a DNS API that is used by Certbot for proofing the domain name ownership when acquiring an SSL/TLS certificate.

-> IMPORTANT: If Cloudflare is not an option, there is a few more [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
-In this case the actions described below must be adjusted accordingly.
+> IMPORTANT: If Cloudflare is not an option, there are a few more [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
+In this case, the actions described below must be adjusted accordingly.

 > WARNING: If the selected DNS provider is not compatible with Certbot, the **Network** section is deemed incompatible.
 The certificate acquisition process and renewal setup must be conducted independently.